Back to Mordants and Additives

 Light & washfastness: very good.

 CAUTION: wear a mask when handling powders.
-Wear gloves when using tannins, particularly when rinsing or handling wet yarns as they can cause skin irritation and staining.
+Wear gloves when using copper, particularly when rinsing or handling wet yarns as can be absorbed by the skin.
+BEST DONE OUTDOORS or with very good ventilation.
+Avoid breathing fumes.